openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

     From this update, OADP now uses Velero Built-in DataMover instead of VSM/Volsync DataMover.
 This change the following:

-    - `spec.features.dataMover` was removed (you can delete secret for `spec.features.dataMover.credentialName` from your cluster, if you want)
+    - `spec.features.dataMover` (you can delete secret for `spec.features.dataMover.credentialName` from your cluster, if you want) and `vsm` plugin are not necessary anymore and you need to remove them from your DPA

-    - `vsm` plugin was removed

     - `volsync` operator is not necessary anymore (you can uninstall it from your cluster, if you want)